 handful of magazines in your industry.

-This is why magazines are a really great source of inspiration for us content creators.
+This is why magazines are a great source of inspiration for content creators.

-Magazines are created involving publishers, writers, and editors, and a lot of talent that goes into publishing a magazine.
+Magazine publication involves publishers, writers, designers, art directors, and editors.
+A lot of talent goes into publishing a magazine!

 What's more, they have to sell the magazines to both readers and advertisers, so their content needs to be compelling.
 They need to attract readers so they can, in turn, attract advertisers.